Robust design under uncertainty in quantum error mitigation: Robust design under uncertainty for error mitigation

 \section{Robust design under uncertainty for error mitigation}

-Here, we are mitigating $O^{\rm noisy}$ - a noisy estimate of an expectation value. $O$ is a given observable computed for a circuit of interest.
+In this work, we consider the task of mitigating $O^{\rm noisy}$, a noisy, finite-shot estimate of an observable expectation value.
+Here, $O$ is an observable for a circuit of interest.
 We assume that an error-mitigated estimate of this expectation value, $O^{\rm mitigated}$, is obtained by classical post-processing of the expectation values of noisy observables obtained from the circuit of interest or its modifications.
 As these noisy expectation values are estimated with a finite shot number, they are random variables that can be characterized by probability distributions.
 Consequently, $O^{\rm mitigated}$ is also a random variable characterized by a probability distribution, $P(O^{\rm mitigated})$.
-To reliably quantify the uncertainty of $O^{\rm mitigated}$, one needs to estimate properties of $P(O^{\rm mitigated})$.
+To reliably quantify the uncertainty of $O^{\rm mitigated}$, we need to estimate properties of $P(O^{\rm mitigated})$.

-At present, only algorithms to estimate the variance of $O^{\rm mitigated}$ for some error mitigation methods~\cite{dumitrescu2018cloud,cirstoiu2022volumetric} have been proposed.
+To date, the only algorithms that have been proposed are those for estimating the variance and bias of $O^{\rm mitigated}$ (for some error-mitigation methods)~\cite{cirstoiu2022volumetric, govia2025bounding, mohammadipour2025direct}.
 Furthermore, these algorithms frequently assume that $P(O^{\rm mitigated})$ is a Gaussian distribution.
 This assumption is not valid for many error mitigation protocols.
 For instance, a ratio of Gaussian distributions gives rise to a Cauchy probability distribution, which is heavy-tailed, and does not have a well-defined variance~\cite{diaz2013existence}.
-Such a ratio of observables gives $O^{\rm mitigated}$ in the case of Virtual Distillation~\cite{koczor2020exponential}.
+This ratio of observables gives $O^{\rm mitigated}$ in the case of Virtual Distillation~\cite{koczor2020exponential}.

-The most reliable way to calculate the expected values of statistical quantities of unknown distributions like $P(O^{\rm mitigated})$ is through sampling, while the extremal values of its statistical quantities are most robustly calculated through a minimization (or maximization) over the parameterized distribution.
-We use this approach to estimate the expected value and variance of $O^{\rm mitigated}$, and also to accurately capture the behavior at the tails of its distribution.
-Producing the correct behavior at both the expected and extremal values of a distribution are crucial for robust design.
-In this work, we demonstrate the feasibility of this approach to uncertainty quantification of error mitigation, by sampling a distribution of the relative error of $O^{\rm mitigated}$ defined as
+The most reliable way to calculate the expected values of statistical quantities of unknown distributions like $P(O^{\rm mitigated})$ is through sampling.
+We propose using this approach to estimate the expected value and variance of $O^{\rm mitigated}$, and also to accurately capture the behavior at the tails of its distribution.
+Similarly, when the exact expectation value is known, the sampling of $P(O^{\rm mitigated})$ enables estimation of an error distribution.
+In this work, we demonstrate the feasibility of this approach to uncertainty quantification for error mitigation, by sampling a distribution of the relative error of $O^{\rm mitigated}$ defined as

-where $O^{\rm exact}$ is an exact expectation value of the observable of interest for the circuit of interest.